 Under Section 5(a) of the Regulatory Review Act, Act of June 25, 1982 (P.L.
 633, No. 181), as amended, 71 P.S.
-745.5(a), the agency submitted a copy of this proposed regulation on May 21, 2015 to the Independent Regulatory Review Commission and to the Chairpersons of the House and Senate Transportation Committees.
-In addition to submitting these regulations, the agency has provided the Commission and the Committees with a copy of a detailed Regulatory Analysis Form.
+745.5(a), the agency submitted a copy of this proposed regulation on June 29, 2015 to the Independent Regulatory Review Commission and to the Chairpersons of the House and Senate Transportation Committees.
+In addition to submitting the regulations, the agency has provided the Commission and the Committees with a copy of a detailed Regulatory Analysis Form.
 A copy of this material is available to the public upon request.

 Under Section 5(g) of the Regulatory Review Act, IRRC may convey any comments, recommendations or objections to the proposed regulations within 30 days of the close of the public comment period.
 The comments, recommendations or objections shall specify the regulatory review criteria that have not been met.
-The Act specifies detailed procedures for review, prior to final publication of the regulation, by the Department, the General Assembly and the Governor of comments, recommendations or objections.
+The Act specifies detailed procedures for review, prior to final publication of the regulation, by the objections.